Mr-veeee/Telegram-Bot/README.md

 * The bot will save downloaded images and generated PDFs to a temporary directory.
 * The bot will delete temporary files after sending the PDF to the user.
 * The bot uses the `Image` module from the PIL library to convert images to PDF.

-### License

-This code is licensed under the MIT License.# Telegram-Bot Weedo Image to PDF Converter Bot.This bot allows users to convert images to PDF files.